Security in the Cloud

-If you sign in to Tableau Online using TableauID credentials, you can use them also to sign in to the Tableau website.
+If you sign in to Tableau Cloud using TableauID credentials, you can use them also to sign in to the Tableau website.

-The Tableau Online infrastructure is hosted in a SAS-70 compliant data center that provides numerous controls and safeguards over customer data.
+The Tableau Cloud infrastructure is hosted in a SAS-70 compliant data center that provides numerous controls and safeguards over customer data.

-Your data is your own, even when stored in Tableau Online.
-Only your authorized users have access to data or workbooks stored in Tableau Online—Tableau employees and other Tableau customers do not.
+Your data is your own, even when stored in Tableau Cloud.
+Only your authorized users have access to data or workbooks stored in Tableau Cloud—Tableau employees and other Tableau customers do not.

 Tableau does have access to and may monitor metrics that have to do with system utilization, account status, and performance.

-Tableau Online enforces an idle session timeout of 2 hours.
-This means that users will need to re-authenticate after not using Tableau Online for a period of 2 hours.
+Tableau Cloud enforces an idle user session timeout of 2 hours.
+This means that users will need to re-authenticate after not using Tableau Cloud for a period of 2 hours.
 The idle session timeout value is a system setting that cannot be modified.